Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 A little overview of what I think of each of the settings:

 This is my absolute favourite setting.
 I probably use it most days!
-I love to heat up my breakfast in it, whether that’s protein oats, or a bacon, sausage and egg wrap.
+I love to heat up my breakfast in it, whether that’s air fryer chocolate protein oats, air fryer cheese crumpets or a bacon, sausage and egg wrap.

 Also, I often cook my daughters their dinner in it, around 4:30-5pm, and then make some nice dishes for my husband and I in it.
 I love this just about daily, sometimes more.